Foreign relations of India: Europe

-The Indian embassy to Moldova is accredited from Bucharest, Romania.
+The Indian embassy to Moldova is accredited by Bucharest, Romania.
 Moldova maintains an honorary consulate in New Delhi and a consulate in Mumbai.

-Both countries have taken steps to deepen their ties, which is still maintained in a modest level.
-Both countries have been found supporting each other at many international platforms like the United Nations through reciprocal support mechanism.
+Both countries have taken steps to deepen their ties, which are still maintained at a modest level.
+Both countries have been found supporting each other on many international platforms like the United Nations through reciprocal support mechanisms.
 India-Moldova bilateral trade has been rather modest.